-A number of new and revised standards became effective for annual periods beginning on or after 1 July 2016.
-Information on the more significant standard(s) is presented below.
+A number of new and revised standards and an interpretation became effective for annual periods beginning on or after 1 January 2014.
+Information on these new standards is presented below.

-AASB 2014-3 Amendments to Australian Accounting Standards - Accounting for Acquisitions of Interests in Joint Operations
+AASB 2012-3 Amendments to Australian Accounting Standards - Offsetting Financial Assets and Financial Liabilities